thepunitchaudhary/powerbi-weather-dashboard/README.md

 * Managing layout and spacing for better UI
 * Choosing the right visuals for each metric
-* Making the dashboard look clean without overcrowding
+* Making the dashboard clean without overcrowding

 ---